neondatabase/website/content/docs/ai/ai-intro.md

 `pgvector` is an open-source extension that enables storing vector embeddings and exact and approximate nearest neighbor search in Postgres.
 It supports `ivfflat` indexes.
 To get started, see [The pgvector extension](/docs/extensions/pgvector).

-## Example applications
+## Example AI applications

-Check out the following AI application examples to start building your AI application with PostgreSQL as your vector database.
+Check out the following AI application examples to start building your AI application with Neon.

 - [Semantic search app](https://github.com/neondatabase/ai-sematic-search)